 Spiced Pecans are so addictive, I have to triple the recipe whenever I make them.
 My husband is addicted to nuts so I make a special stash just for him.
-Spiced Pecans tease the appetite with cocktails and satisfy the end of a meal as dessert.
+These crystalized nuts tease the appetite with cocktails and satisfy the end of a meal as dessert.
+Sprinkle them on ice cream or toss them in a salad.
 Nothing wrong with snacking on them for a little sugar boost in the afternoon either!
 I used to sell these Spiced Pecans when I had a home baking business.
 They were always in demand.

 Use my spice combination the first time you make these.
 After that, adjust the spices to suit your taste!
 For another delicious nut recipe, click on the link for Glazed Almonds.

 Hint: Skip to the 45 second mark of the video to get right to the recipe!